kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \(2\) The maintenance, preventive maintenance, or alteration is performed in accordance with a Bilateral Aviation Safety Agreement between the United States and Canada and associated Maintenance Implementation Procedures that provide a level of safety equivalent to that provided by the provisions of this chapter;

-\(3\) The maintenance, preventive maintenance, or alteration is performed such that the affected product complies with the applicable requirements of part 36 of this chapter; and
+\(3\) The maintenance, preventive maintenance, or alteration is performed such that the affected product complies with the applicable requirements of [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md|part 36 of this chapter]]; and

 \(4\) The maintenance, preventive maintenance, or alteration is recorded in accordance with a Bilateral Aviation Safety Agreement between the United States and Canada and associated Maintenance Implementation Procedures that provide a level of safety equivalent to that provided by the provisions of this chapter.